Folk Lab

 Heuchera, a group of rock-growing plants native to North America, has some of the most frequent and complex hybridization events in plant lineages sundered by as much as 7 million years of divergence.
-We are using phylogenomic methods to assess species limits and hybridization at multiple levels of evolutionary differentiation, from populations up to fairly distant clades.
+We are interested in the role that pollinators and pollinator attractants play in shaping who hybridizes and who doesn't.
 We are also using paleoclimate data to reconstruct historical range contractions that may have driven hybridization in this group.

 The evolution of nitrogen-fixing symbioses